pekkos/pekkos.github.io/_posts/2016-03-13-syntax-highlighting.md

 As stated on [GitHub Pages](https://help.github.com/articles/using-syntax-highlighting-on-github-pages/), you can use [Rouge](http://rouge.jneen.net/) out of the box with Jekyll.
 In Jekyll 3 and above, Rouge is the [default syntax highlighter](http://jekyllrb.com/docs/templates/#code-snippet-highlighting) and works for 60+ languages.

-In fact, [GitHub *only* supports](https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0) Rouge as syntax highlighter.
+In fact, [GitHub Pages *only* supports](https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0) Rouge as syntax highlighter.
 Traditionally, highlighting in Jekyll was implemented using the <code>&#123;% highlight %&#125;</code> Liquid tag, but now pure Markdown can be used instead.

 ## Code blocks